 - No later than October 5th, the Town Supervisor submits a tentative budget to the Town Clerk for the fiscal year commencing the following January 1st.
 The tentative budget includes proposed expenditures and the proposed means of financing them. - Public hearings are conducted to obtain taxpayer comments. - The budget is legally enacted through passage of legislative resolution no later than Thursday after election date.
-Certified copies are filed no later than November 20th with the tax roll coordinator of Oneida County for the purpose of preparing the tax levy. - The Town Supervisor is authorized to transfer certain budgeted amounts within departments and/or individual funds.
+Certified copies are filed no later than November 20th with the tax roll coordinator of Oneida County for the purpose of preparing the tax levy.

+• The Town Supervisor is authorized to transfer certain budgeted amounts within departments and/or individual funds.

-Deficit Fund Balances-At December 31, 2018, the Town's Capital Projects Fund reported a fund deficit of \$5,625,828.
-The deficit is caused by the Town's issued bond anticipation notes ("BANs"), which do not qualify for treatment as a long-term liability.
-Accordingly, the BANs are reported as a fund liability in the Capital Projects Fund balance sheet (rather than an inflow on the statement of revenues, expenditures, and changes in fund balances).
-When the cash from the BANs is spent, expenditures are reported and fund balance is reduced.
-Because the BANs are the main source of resources for the fund, the result is an overall fund deficit.
-This deficit will be eliminated as resources are obtained (e.g., from revenues, long-term debt issuances, and transfers in) to make the scheduled debt service principal and interest payments on the BANs.
+Deficit Fund Balances-At December 31, 2019, the Town's Capital Projects Fund reported a fund deficit of \$297,887.
+The deficit is caused by capital outlay expenditures exceeding resources available.
+This deficit will be eliminated as resources are obtained (e.g., from revenues, long-term debt issuances, and transfers in) to make the scheduled debt service principal and interest payments.